 Jess Hendrickx

-Jess’ main focus is private non-clincal autism assessments, supervised clinical neurodevelopmental assessments with Axia-ASD, training, and writing.
-Jess was trained by Sarah Hendrickx to carry out these assessments.
-Our non-clinical assessments are pefect for people that would like confirmation of their neurodivergence, but do not neccessarliy need the full proof that a clinical diagnosis can offer.
+Jess’ main focus is private non-clincal autism/ADHD assessments, mentoring, and training/public speaking.
+Jess was trained by Sarah Hendrickx to carry out the non-clinical assessments which are pefect for people that would like confirmation of their neurodivergence, but do not neccessarliy need the full proof that a clinical diagnosis can offer.
 After the assessment, you will be provided with a comprehensive report outling how you meet/do not meet the diagnostic criteria.
 A report is written by Jess regardless of the outcome.
-As of 2025, Jess has assessed over 500 people.
+As of 2026, Jess has assessed and mentored several hundred neurodivergent people.

-Jess is available for training and public speaking events.
+Jess is also available for training and public speaking events.

 Jess is the co-author of Could I Really Be Autistic?
 (JKP, 2025) - a book for people discovering autism and how to navigate diagnosis.
-Jess is a published authour, contributing a chapter on autism and eating to Sarah Hendrickx’s Women and Girls on the Autism Spectrum, second edition (JKP, 2024).
+Jess also contribute a chapter on autism and eating to Sarah Hendrickx’s Women and Girls on the Autism Spectrum, second edition (JKP, 2024).

 Training & Presentations